 Unless you want to give your child an adrenaline rush at exactly the wrong time, cut out nightime sweets.
 If your kid craves a snack before bedtime, try a protein-rich food (a small cup of low-sugar yogurt or a cheese stick are both good options).
 That will help keep her feeling full longer, which in turn will speed up the arrival of the sandman.

 Dim, cool spaces help a kid drift off: “The darkness allows your child to tap into his natural circadian rhythms,” says Dr. Moon.
 (Darkness tells your body to produce more melatonin, a hormone that makes you sleepy.)
 As your child gets into his jammies, lower the lights and crack open a window.
 If he is afraid of the dark, leave the door slightly open or plug in a night-light.

 Tip: Avoid using the bedroom as the timeout place.
 Instead of seeing it as a happy space, your kid may associate it with negative feelings, which can interfere with drifting off.

-Guidelines from the National Sleep Foundation
+Follow these guidelines from the National Sleep Foundation:

 2- to 3-year-olds

 12 to 14 hours of sleep in a 24-hour period (including naps)

 Tip: Summer break messes up most kids’ sleep schedules.
 Reset your little one’s body clock now so he’s used to hitting the hay earlier by the time school starts.
 Here’s how: Over a two- to three-week period, move your child’s bedtime back by 10 to 15 minutes each night (for example, from 8:30 to 8:20 and so on) until you reach the magic number.